 - Evaluation of algebraic expressions by substituting a value for the variable.

-- Linear equation in one variable
+- Introduction to linear equation in one variable.

 - Line, line segment, ray.

 - Open and closed figures.

 - Curvilinear and linear boundaries.

 - Angle – Arm, vertex, exterior and interior.